Equine gastric ulcer syndrome: Risk factors

 Horses used for competitive activities, such as showing or racing are at greatest risk of gastric ulceration, with up to 60% of show horses, 60–70% of endurance horses, 75% of event horses, and 80–90% of race horses having ulcers.
 These horses have stressful lives compared to non-competitive animals, which includes travel, frequent change of environment, and high workload.
 Additionally, their diet often consists of a higher proportion of grain relative to roughage, to account for their increased caloric requirements.

 Horses undergoing treatment for other medical problems, such as illness or lameness, are also at increased risk, due to the stress of the disease and because they are often confined and placed on long-term non-steroidal anti-inflammatory drugs (NSAIDs).

-Foals start secreting hydrochloric acid at two days of age.
-Nursing has been shown to increase pH, while gastric pH decreases in foals that are recumbent and not sucking regularly.
-Up to 50% of all foals and 90% of foals in the ICU have ulcers.
-This may be due to decreased feedings and recumbency.
+Up to 50% of all foals have ulcers, which may be due to decreased feedings and recumbency.
 Ulcers in foals are often "silent", producing no clinical signs, and usually occur in the squamous portion of the stomach in animals four months old and younger.
 Glandular ulcers in foals are thought to be caused by stress, and are often seen in foals four months old and younger that are also sick or debilitated.
-Clinical ulcers in foals primarily occur in animals < 270 days old, and are usually found on the squamous epithelium of the stomach.
-Pyloric or duodenal ulcers are rare, and most often seen in animals three to five months of age.
-Ulcers in these regions are usually asymptomatic, but can cause stricture, leading to gastric outflow obstruction.
-Perforation secondary to ulcers, although rare, can occur both in the stomach and the duodenum, producing peritonitis.
-Rupture can not be predicted by ulcer severity as seen on endoscopic examination, and clinical signs are often not present until just prior to the event.

 Unlike humans, Helicobacter infection has not been shown to be a definitive cause of gastric ulcers in horses.
 Although it has not been cultured, DNA from the organism has been found in the gastric mucosa using PCR.
 Additionally, ulcers have been shown to be colonized by bacteria which may prevent healing.
 Given that some horses do not respond to traditional therapy, it is sometimes recommended to add antibiotics to their treatment regimes.